Historical Photographs Collection

 Available for purchase:

-Prints and scans of all of the accessioned photographs in the collection are available for purchase for research or personal use.
+Scans of all of the accessioned photographs in the collection are available for purchase for research or personal use.
 For those photographs not in the public domain, and where VPL does not own the copyright, permission must be sought from the copyright owner before the photographs can be used for commercial use.
-Information and the VPL fee schedule is available on how to order a VPL historical photograph .
+Information and the VPL fee schedule is available on how to order a VPL historical photograph.